ankur-gupta/ankur-gupta.github.io/_posts/2016-03-19-sublime-text-style-multiple-cursors-in-jupyter-notebook.md

 ---
 layout: post
-title: Sublime Text-style multiple cursors in Jupyter Notebook
+title: Sublime Text-style multiple cursors in Jupyter Notebooks
 date: 2016-03-19
+update_date: 2016-03-21
 summary: Select multiple instances of the current selection using `Control+D` or `Command+D` in a Jupyter Notebook.
 logo: i-cursor
 ---